daniel-ilett/blog/_posts/2019-05-04-tut1-2-smo-silhouette.md

 float depth = UNITY_SAMPLE_DEPTH(tex2D(_CameraDepthTexture, i.uv));
 ~~~

 `UNITY_SAMPLE_DEPTH` is a special function which we can use to get a depth value out of the depth texture.
 We'll sample the depth texture the same way we would sample any other texture with `tex2D`, then use `UNITY_SAMPLE_DEPTH()` to convert it from a colour to a single depth value.
-If you apply this shader now, the colours will be the wrong way round - we want the background to be white.
+If you apply this shader now, the colours will be the wrong way around - we want the background to be white.
 Let's change the depth value with an extra line of code.

 ~~~glsl
 float depth = UNITY_SAMPLE_DEPTH(tex2D(_CameraDepthTexture, i.uv));
 depth = Linear01Depth(depth);
 ~~~

-Before applying the `Linear01Depth` function, the depth value actually represents the reciprocal of the true depth, as per the article I linked earlier.
-By using the function, we make the depth value linear between 0 and 1; now the background is fully white and the foreground elements are easier to distinguish from one another.
+Before applying the `Linear01Depth` function, the depth value represents the reciprocal of the true depth, as per the article I linked earlier.
+By using the function, we make the depth value linear between 0 and 1; now the background is fully white, and the foreground elements are easier to distinguish from one another.
 I tweaked this line with a power function (`pow()`) to make the effect a bit more pronounced, but this is likely going to be down to personal preference:

 ~~~glsl
 depth = pow(Linear01Depth(depth), 0.75);